omar-polo/gmid/README.md

 ## Building

-gmid depends on a POSIX libc and libtls (part of LibreSSL).
-It can probably be linked against libretls, but I've never tried.
+gmid depends on a POSIX libc and libtls (provided either by LibreSSL or libretls).
 At build time, flex and yacc (or GNU bison) are also needed.

 The build is as simple as